jaidevxb/jaidevxb/README.md

 <img src="https://media.giphy.com/media/xoicctrOv5aGw6mCZi/giphy.gif" alt="Learn to Code" align="right" width="370" height="250" />

-- 🌱 I’m currently learning Data Structures and Algorithms (DSA) with C++.
+- 🌱 I’m currently learning Data Structures and Algorithms (DSA) in both C++ and Python.
-- 👩‍🎓 I’m a first-year engineering student passionate about technology.
+- 👩‍🎓 I’m a first-year engineering student with a strong passion for Artificial Intelligence (AI), Machine Learning (ML), and Data Science (DS).
-- 👯 I’m looking to collaborate on AI and Data Science projects.
+- 👯 I’m eager to collaborate on Data Science, Machine Learning, and Deep Learning projects.
-- 🤔 My dream is to secure placements in MAANG companies.
+- 🤔 My professional aspiration is to secure a position in top-tier technology companies by leveraging my expertise in AI and Data Science.
-- 💬 Feel free to ask me about tech and coding doubts.
+- 💬 Open to discussions on tech innovations, problem-solving, and collaborative coding.
 - 📫 How to reach me:
   <br />
   [Twitter](https://x.com/Jaidevxb) | [LinkedIn](https://www.linkedin.com/in/jaidevb/)
 - 😄 Pronouns: Techie
-- ⚡ Fun fact: I know German.
+- ⚡ Fun fact: I know a little German.

 ### 🎓 Education